R3ptarGreen/Vanilla-Components--Project/README.md

 ### The Challenge

-WikiCoffee is a project designed and coded by Edgar Mendez.
-Create a list of vanilla components.
+Vanilla Components List is a project designed and coded by Edgar Mendez.
+To create a list of vanilla components only using HTML/CSS/JS.

 ### Screenshot